Yum1ng/ECE180-Assignment3/README.md

 - You must be able to copy construct a `Date` from another `Date` class, or convert/construct from a `DateTime` class
 - You must provide a conversion operator from your `Date` class to a const char*.

-Your `Date` class must also support basic operations to change the date incrementally, as well as methods to get/set various properties of the date.
+Your `Date` class must also support basic operations to change the date incrementally, relational operator, as well as methods to get/set various properties of the date.
 Here's a summary of your interface:

 ```